lorenzowood/xkcd-enhancer-plugin/README.md

 * It adds previous and next buttons top right.
 These remain fixed in place, so it’s you can easily click through many, many xkcd comics without moving your mouse pointer.
 * xkcd comics all have a concluding remark normally revealed by hovering over it.
 The plugin adds this remark into a yellow box below the comic, so you can read it without the hover.

-Largely written by GPT4.
-Welcome to the era of thinking, “it would be more convenient if this page worked like this,” to asking for a plugin to make the changes, to having it running in under five minutes.

 ## How to install

 1. Download the repository into a folder